 Salted Caramel Filling

 This salted caramel sauce is so good, you'll be lucky to have enough left to use for the recipe after you're done "taste testing."
 The consistency of this sauce is critical, so follow the steps below to ensure you get the right results.

-First, place the saucepan containing the butter, sugar, and heavy cream over LOW heat.
+First, place the saucepan containing the butter, brown sugar, and heavy cream over LOW heat.
 Stir to combine, and continue stirring until the butter has completely melted.